Quick Start to Explorer¶

 We have many newly added container images at /shared/container_repository/explorer/

-We recommend recompiling software on Explorer that was compilied on the Discovery cluster.
-If you need assistance please reach out to the Research Computing Team by emailing rchelp@northeastern.edu.
+We recommend recompiling software on Explorer that was compiled on the Discovery cluster.
+If you need assistance, please reach out to the Research Computing Team by emailing rchelp@northeastern.edu.

 Conda Environments¶